FromPointer/study-tutor/vim/vim-color-scheme.md

 ***
 ###2.
 Add Color Scheme File
-Download Color Scheme file from aboving website, then add the file to `Color Scheme Directory`.
+Download `Color Scheme File` from aboving website, then add the file to `Color Scheme Directory`.

 ***